 Another popular option is to travel to higher elevations in the summer for hiking or exploration.
 For example, at 8,000 feet (2,622 m), in Tuolumne Meadows, the average high temperature is only 70°F (21°C).
 Just be sure you bring some warm layers if you want to visit the high country early or stay late because evening temperatures average just 37°F (3°C).

 The month of August also has the lowest precipitation of any month, with only 0.2 inches (4 mm) of rain on average, making beautiful cloudless blue skies the August norm.
-The downside of California’s warm and dry August weather is the possibility for wildfire.
-Fire is a natural and essential part of this region’s ecosystem, but it can lead to smoky conditions if there are large fires in the area and the wind direction is just right (or wrong as the case may be).
+The downside of California’s warm and dry August weather is the possibility of wildfire.
+Fire is a natural and essential part of this region’s ecosystem, but it can lead to smoky conditions if there are large fires in the area and the wind direction is just right (or wrong, as the case may be).

 Before your visit, take a peek at the interactive Current Conditions map on the NPS page.
-It is a terrific resource for information on weather, forecasts, webcams, and air quality in different parts of the park so you’ll know what to expect.
+It is a terrific resource for information on weather, forecasts, webcams, and air quality in different parts of the park, so you’ll know what to expect.

 What Clothes to Pack for Yosemite in August

 With such a big temperature range, it can be hard to decide what to pack without bringing the entire closet.
 The first step is to figure out where you plan to spend the most time, and then bring a variety of layers that can be added or shed depending on the day’s conditions.
 For example, wearing a tank top plus sun shirt plus sweater plus a puffy jacket can provide plenty of warmth for cool mornings at altitude, and you can slowly shed those layers as the day warms up.
-If you plan to sleep in, explore Wawona or Yosemite Valley, and then retire to your cabin for a relaxing dinner, you won’t need as many warm layers.
+If you plan to sleep in, and then explore Wawona or Yosemite Valley, before returning to your cabin for a relaxing dinner, you won’t need as many warm layers.
 But if you’re planning to stay up until late for astrophotography or a stargazing program, you’ll be grateful for some extra clothes.

 Because the sun is so powerful in the Sierra Nevada, many people find that clothing that provides shade can be as cool or cooler than a t-shirt or tank top.
-Consider a wide-brimmed sun hat or a lightweight, light-colored, long sleeve sun shirt to stay cool and protect yourself from the sun’s powerful UV rays.
+Consider a wide-brimmed sun hat or a lightweight, light-colored, long-sleeved sun shirt to stay cool and protect yourself from the sun’s powerful UV rays.

-And don’t forget a swimming suit to take the plunge at one of Wawona’s popular swim spots.
+And don’t forget a swimsuit to take the plunge at one of Wawona’s popular swim spots.

 Things to Do in Yosemite in August